 NAS product categories

 NAS devices are grouped in three broad categories based on the number of drives, drive support, drive capacity and scalability.

-High-end or enterprise NAS: This is the high end of the market, driven by the need to store huge amounts of files, including virtual machine (VM) images, as well as the need for rapid access and NAS clustering.
+High-end or enterprise NAS: The high end of the market is driven by businesses that need to store huge amounts of files, including virtual machine (VM) images.
+High-end NAS provides rapid access and NAS clustering capabilities.

-Midmarket NAS: This end of the market can run to capacities of several hundred terabytes.
-Midmarket NAS devices cannot be clustered, which leads to file-system siloes if multiple NAS devices are required.
+Midmarket NAS: This end of the market can accomodate businesses that require several hundred terabytes of data.
+Midmarket NAS devices cannot be clustered, however, which can create file-system siloes when multiple NAS devices are required.

 NAS vs. DAS

 Direct-attached storage (DAS) is storage on a dedicated server or storage device that is not networked.
 In order to access files stored on direct-attached storage, the end user must have physical access to the device where the files are stored.
 The advantage of DAS is that it can provide end users with better performance than NAS, which is important for compute-intensive software programs.
 The disadvantage of DAS is that it requires the storage on each device to be managed separately, which can complicate the way files are managed and shared.